paynesa/multimodal/README.md

 ## model.py
 This file creates and trains models and saves them and predictions.
 Additionally, it can load existing models and make predictions with them.
 Model.py takes in the following arguments:

+--lr The learning rate (default = 0.1 for both models)

+--u Number of hidden units for the neural model (default = 300)

+--e Number of epochs for training (default = 25 for neural net, 175 for linear)

+--s Path for saving model if you are creating a new model

+--l path to existing model if loading existing model

+--i path to the directory containing x_train and y_train if training a new model

+--p path to the directory containing prediction sets if different from that given in (i)

+The type of model:
+* linear
+* neural

 ## Authors